caprover/caprover-website/docs/app-configuration.md

 The main limitation of apps with Persistent Data is that they cannot be run as multiple instances.
 That's because they would access the same storage area and the data can be corrupted if multiple apps try to write on the same path.

-Note that NOT ALL DIRECTORIES will be treated as persistent directories.
+Note that even for Persistent Apps, NOT ALL DIRECTORIES will be treated as persistent directories.
 After you created the app as an app with persistent data, you'll have to define directories that you want to be persistent in the app details page on web dashboard.
 You can let CapRover manage the stored directories for you, in that case, they will be placed in `/var/lib/docker/volumes/YOUR_VOLUME_NAME/_data`.
 Alternatively, you can set specific path on your host machine to be mapped to a directory in your container.
 For example, you can map `/var/usr` on your server to `/my-host-usr-something` in your container.
 This way you can save a file in your container at `/my-host-usr-something/myfile.txt` and the file will be available on your server at `/var/usr/myfile.txt`.
 If you choose to use this option (specifying a specific host path), you'll have to make sure that the path already exists in your host before assigning it.

 ### Removing Persistent Apps:
 Persistent directories need to be manually removed after you remove an app from Captain dashboard.
 This is to avoid accidential delete of important data.
 To delete persisten directories, depending on the type of persistent directories, steps are different: